HEDCO-Institute/4DSW_Scoping_Publication/README.md

 <!-- TODO: UPDATE WITH JOURNAL NAME AND DATE AFTER PUBLICATION--->

 **Date of Release:** 4/16/2025
-**Title:** The Four-Day School Week at K-12 Schools in the United States: A Scoping Review of Empirical Research Evidence **OSF Component:** <https://osf.io/5rgps/> <br> **Package Author:** Shaina Trevino
+**Title:** The Four-Day School Week at K-12 Schools in the United States: A Scoping Review of Empirical Research Evidence <br>
+**OSF Component:** <https://osf.io/5rgps/> <br> **Package Author:** Shaina Trevino